viant/drone-gcloud/README.md

 Optional:

 * `script` URL of a script to pull down and execute.
-Python and Bash currently available.
+Python 3/2, Perl, and Bash currently available.
 Must include the shebang.

 Note the project is pulled from the JSON key.